-Describe the level of agency executive support for the project, as well as the nature and extent of involvement of senior staff in the project.

-Describe the qualifications of the Smart Prosecution research partner and the prior experience of the researcher with "action research."
-Specifically, the application should describe their experience with such activities as:

-- Developing logic models, collecting and analyzing criminal justice and public safety data, and using data to identify criminal justice and public safety related problems. - Working collaboratively with prosecutorial agencies to overcome barriers to research-driven problem solving, as well as identifying and proposing proven strategies/interventions to address problems. - Documenting program operations and processes, assessing implementation fidelity, making recommendations for program improvement, and measuring program outcomes and using data to determine program effectiveness. - Regularly presenting findings and conclusions both orally and in written form to prosecutorial professionals team, developing "real-time" products and resources for strategic decision-making, and working with prosecutorial agencies to develop a sustainability plan.

-Communicating with a wide variety of public sector, private, and communitybased individuals.
+- Describe previous law enforcement activities that include research partners and report the results of those efforts. - Describe the level of agency executive support for the project, as well as the nature and extent of involvement of command staff in the project. - Describe the qualifications of the Smart Policing research partner and the prior experience of the researcher with "action research."
+Specifically, the application should describe their experience with such activities as: - Developing logic models, collecting and analyzing criminal justice and public safety data, and using data to identify criminal justice and public safety related problems. - Working collaboratively with law enforcement agencies to overcome barriers to research-driven problem solving, as well as identifying and proposing proven strategies/interventions to address problems. - Documenting program operations and processes, assessing implementation fidelity, making recommendations for program improvement, and measuring program outcomes and using data to determine program effectiveness. - Regularly presenting findings and conclusions both orally and in written form to law enforcement professionals, developing "real-time" products and resources for strategic decision-making, and working with law enforcement agencies to develop a sustainability plan. - Communicating with a wide variety of public sector, private, and communitybased individuals.

-4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (10 percent)
+4. Plan for Collecting and Analyzing the Data Required for this Solicitation's Performance Measures and Project Evaluation Design (20 percent)

-Describe the process and methods for evaluating project performance, to include a description of 1) the impact and outcome evaluation methodology and research design, as developed through the research partnership, that will provide findings related to the implementation and outcomes of the selected project strategy; and 2) the process and methods for collecting required performance metrics and submission of these metrics to BJA in accordance with the requirements of this solicitation.
+Describe the process and methods for evaluating project performance, to include a description of 1) the outcome evaluation methodology and research design, as developed through the research partnership, that will provide findings related to the implementation and outcomes of the selected project strategy; and 2) the process and methods for collecting required performance metrics and submission of these metrics to BJA in accordance with the requirements of this solicitation.